 Good housing attracts economic investment and development

 Starke & Pulaski Counties have a local Habitat for Humanity affiliate that works within the boundaries of the combined two counties.
-While this organization is small, it has completed four new homes for four families who otherwise may not have had the chance to own their own home.
+While this organization is small, it has completed five new homes for five families who otherwise may not have had the chance to own their own home.

 HABITAT NEEDS MANY VOLUNTEERS TO TACKLE IT’S MISSION.